-There are several dangerous and highly addictive drugs that people can easily get their hands on.
-Meth is one of the most addictive and destructive of these drugs.
+Among the several dangerous and highly addictive drugs that people can easily acquire, meth is one of the most addictive and destructive of these drugs.
 Meth addiction is on the rise, and studies show that people start taking meth for different reasons.
-Below is more information about meth and why seeking professional meth addiction rehab program to battle meth abuse is important.
+Below is more information about meth and why seeking a professional meth addiction rehab program to battle meth abuse is important.

 What Is Meth?